 The Reception Baseline Assessment (RBA) is carried out within the first 6 weeks of entry into the reception year.
 Assessments for children in Reception are on-going and are collated in the Early Years Foundation Stage Profile (EYFSP) in June.
-In Reception and Y1 children complete half termly Phonics assessments.
-In Y1, children complete a phonics screening check in June.
-Children in years 2 and 6 sit the statutory SATs tests in May.
-Results for all these assessments are sent to the Local Authority which are then used by the DFE.
+In Reception, Y1 and Y2 children complete half termly Phonics assessments.
+In Y1, children complete a phonics screening check (PSC) in June and children in Y2 who did not pass the PSC the previous year will re-take the test.
+Children in Year 6 sit the statutory SATs tests in May whilst Year 2 children sit the Non-statutory EOKS tests.
+Results for Year 6 are sent to the Local Authority which are then used by the DFE.